artsy/hokusai/docs/hokusai_files.md

 Global files:

-- `~/.hokusai.yml` - user's global Hokusai configuration
+- `~/.hokusai.yml` - Default global Hokusai configuration file, with configs that meet the org's specifications.

 Per-project files:

-These files are stored in a `hokuai` directory that is in the project's root directory (i.e. `/path/to/project/hokusai`)
+These files are stored in a `hokusai` directory that is in the project's root directory (i.e. `/path/to/project/hokusai`)

-- `config.yml` - customizes Hokusai commands' behavior for the project
+- `config.yml` - Hokusai configuration file for the project
 - `build.yml` - docker-compose spec for building the project's Docker image
 - `development.yml` - docker-compose spec for launching a local development stack
 - `test.yml` - docker-compose spec for launching a test stack